 Migrated SD-WAN policy routes

-These route settings are migrated from versions earlier than SFOS 18.0, in which firewall rules contained route settings, to SFOS 18.0 or later.
+These route settings are migrated from 17.5, in which firewall rules contained route settings, to SFOS 18.0 or later.

 You can change the route name, primary and backup gateways, and the gateway monitoring decision.

 - Go to Routing > SD-WAN policy routing.

 - Under either IPv4 SD-WAN policy route or IPv6 SD-WAN policy route, click Add.